ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 {{site.data.keyword.evtmgt_full}} provides a consolidated view of problems that occur with your services, applications, and infrastructure.
 You can set up real-time incident management to resolve the problems more efficiently.

-**Note:** This tool integration is preconfigured and does not require any configuration parameters.
+This tool integration is preconfigured and does not require any configuration parameters.
 You cannot reconfigure it.
+{: tip}

 To help your DevOps team achieve reliable operational health, service quality, and continuous improvement goals, add Cloud Event Management to your toolchain: